wexeis/Documentation/01_General/02_Setup/03_Git/git-basics-02.md

 > **If the join button does not appear then please send us your github nickname on discord**

 Good you're all set !
-#### Brief
-The difference between online and local git is that you are **not** going to use **.git init**.
-Instead clone will bind your folder to the online repository.

-##### Important Terms
-1. CLONE : This is how you get the files on your computer by downloading the online repository to your local machine.
-2. FORK : With any online version control manager you have the ability to 'copy' a repository to your own personal space.
-So you can work on it on your own or with your team, without altering the original repository files.
-3. PULL : Sometime your local folder is not up to date.
-Git pull will grab all the recent changes and update it for you.
-You can't pull if there is active changes that has not been staged.
-4. MERGE : Merge & Merge Request.
-They are the root of team sharing.
-When you or your collaborator will do a change on his repository or branch and you may request to update the changes.
-> Merge can have conflicts.
-For instance if the same file is edited twice by two different person git will ask you to verify and edit the changes manually.

 ## Submission Repository
 During prairie you will have to do some exercises to get keys.
 These exercises will have to be pushed in a submission folder.